A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Experiments and Results

 \subsection{Conclusion}

-In this work, we have proposed a general framework for fluid motion estimation using a constraint-based refinement approach.
-We have studied the well-posedness and the regularity of the solutions using evolutionary PDE in a Hilbert space setting.
-We have also shown the decoupling of our system by the Cauchy-Riemann operator which leads to a diffusion process on the curl and the divergence leading to a multiplicative perturbation of the laplacian of the divergence.
-For a particular choice of additional constraint, we have shown that our model closely approximates the continuity equation based model by a modified augmented Lagrangian approach.
-Finally, we have shown the results of our algorithm on different datasets.
-We have also compared and shown the effect of the image data term on the refinement process by considering two different additional constraints.
+We have proposed a general framework for fluid motion estimation using a constraint-based refinement approach.
+We observed a surprising connection to the Cauchy-Riemann operator that diagonalizes the system leading to a diffusive phenomenon involving the divergence and the curl of the flow.
+For a particular choice of the additional constraint, we showed that our model closely approximates the continuity equation based model by a modified augmented Lagrangian approach.
+Additionally, we demonstrated that a flow-driven refinement process involving the curl of the flow outperforms the classical physics-based optical flow method without any additional assumptions on the image data.